dsnowden25/CS5004-Midterm/Chapters/Chapter-4/Chapter_4.md

 }
 ```
 Some programmers may choose to skip the red phase, and in some cases, that's probably alright.
-However, just keep in mind that if you're test passes when you didn't expect it too, maybe comment out the minimal code and see what happens.
+However, just keep in mind that if a test passes when you didn't expect it too, maybe comment out the minimal code and see what happens - just in case.

-**Complete Implementation with Full Test Suite**
+**What does it look like, when we put it altogether?**

 Here's an example test suite for the `Student` class, fully implemented and ready for additions:
 ```java